QosmoInc/pesto_tilde/ReadMe.md

 ```
 (Adjust the Visual Studio version in the generator flag `-G` if you have a different version installed.)

-This will generate the `pesto~.mxo` (macOS) or `pesto~.mxe64` (Windows) file in the externals folder and move the appropriate `.dll` or `.dylib` files.
-If you cloned the repository into your Max 8 packages folder, the external should be immediately available in Max.
-Otherwise, copy the `externals`, `models`, `docs` and `help` (and `libs` on Windows) folders to a new folder in your Max 8 packages folder.
+This will generate the `pesto~.mxo` (macOS) or `pesto~.mxe64` (Windows) file in the externals folder.
+If you cloned the repository into your Max 9 packages folder, the external should be immediately available in Max.
+Otherwise, copy the `externals`, `misc`, `docs` and `help` folders to a new folder in your Max 9 packages folder.

 ---

 ## Contributions

 Contributions, bug reports, and optimisations are welcome!
-Especially builds for Intel Mac or Linux!
+Especially builds for Linux!
 Please feel free to open an issue or submit a pull request.

 ## Credits